-→ What worked? → What didn't work as planned? → How did the learners respond to the strategies or processes used? → End with a comment or question you considered.
+E - Examine Examine the strategies or processes used. → What worked? → What didn't work as planned? → How did the learners respond to the strategies or processes used? → End with a comment or question you considered.
 No need to provide an answer.
 AL - Articulate Learning Based on the two previous steps above consider the following questions: → What did I learn (about myself, students, colleagues, community, program, etc.)? → What will I do in my future practice in light of this learning?

-Center for Active Learning
+Active Learning

-Experts from the Center for Active Learning are driven to support educators in creating a dynamic learning environment that requires learners to ask questions of themselves and their peers in solving problems, in contrast to passively receiving information through lecture, reading and notetaking.
+Active Learning supports educators in creating a dynamic learning environment that requires learners to ask questions of themselves and their peers in solving problems, in contrast to passively receiving information through lecture, reading and notetaking.

-→ Active Learning (Active Collaborative Transformative Learning and Teaching (ACT) is a pedagogy in which students are encouraged to develop their learning autonomously.
+→ Active Learning is a pedagogy in which students are encouraged to develop their learning autonomously.